LBPHacker/R216/manual.md

 trickier.
 In fact the R2 provides no hardware support for this, so we have to be smart about it.

-The shifter in R2 implements chained shifts by saving the value of the last primary operand on the internal operand bus.
+The shifter in the R2 implements chained shifts by saving the value of the primary operand of the last instruction executed.
 This means that an `scl` has access to all the bits of the primary operand of a previous shifting instruction (and, really, any instruction; this is why chained shifts with holes are not supported and yield unexpected results). `scl` and friends simply shift these bits in the other direction and merge them with whatever they get as their primary operands.

 We can abuse this to implement a chained rotation like this: